superbrothers/kubernetes-docs/kubectl_create.md

 ### Examples

 ```
-  # Create a pod using the data in pod.json.
+  # Create a pod using the data in pod.json
   kubectl create -f ./pod.json

-  # Create a pod based on the JSON passed into stdin.
+  # Create a pod based on the JSON passed into stdin
   cat pod.json | kubectl create -f -

-  # Edit the data in docker-registry.yaml in JSON then create the resource using the edited data.
+  # Edit the data in docker-registry.yaml in JSON then create the resource using the edited data
   kubectl create -f docker-registry.yaml --edit -o json
 ```